-Do not use "pointer" as a synonym for "cursor."
-Refer also to Pointer.
+Do not use "pointer" (Appendix A.14.5) as a synonym for "cursor."

-A.4 D
+A 4 D

 A.4.1 Data (Noun)

 The word "data" is used as both the plural and singular of the word "datum," in accordance with accepted usage in the software/computer industry and the argument that a datum (a piece of data) is an abstract and impractical measurement of information.